dataforgelabs/dataforge-sdk-plugins/dataops-salesforce/README.md

 from different sheets and ignore inimportant miscellaneous cells.

 Steps
+1. Set up [Custom Ingestion](https://intellio.gitbook.io/dataops/configuring-the-data-integration-process/custom-ingestion) and connect the sessionIngestion to your source
-1. Copy the code in dataops-excel.scala into a databricks notebook
+2. Copy the code in dataops-excel.scala into a databricks notebook
-2. Ensure you have the following libraries
+3. Ensure you have the following libraries
     * https://github.com/crealytics/spark-excel (can be installed with Maven)
     * intellio dataops sdk (will be at the toplevel of the datalake location)

-3. Configure parameters in the source settings for getting excel data
+4. Configure parameters in the source settings for getting excel data

 `
 {